 Solanke’s form over their final fixtures will be crucial to their chances.

 Glenn Murray – 30 (2012/13)

-Up until this season, Glenn Murray was the only player to have hit 30 goals in a Championship season.
+Up until last season, Glenn Murray was the only player to have hit 30 goals in a Championship campaign.

 The well-travelled striker signed for Crystal Palace on a free transfer in 2011, but after scoring just six league goals following his initial step up from League One, few expected his incredible impact the following campaign.

 Murray plundered a huge 30 goals to fire Crystal Palace into the play-offs, the forward the only Eagles player to reach double figures for the campaign on his way to a record-breaking season.

 Kevin Phillips’ penalty sealed promotion in the play-off final against Watford, but it was Murray’s brilliant individual season that laid the foundations for Palace’s Premier League return.

 Toney’s record has lasted for just one season following Mitrovic’s exploits, with the forward having enjoyed an outstanding first season with Brentford following his summer arrival from League One.